CPCS Scholarships and Aid

 The West End Scholarship is offered each academic year to full-time students who are age 25 or older or have not been enrolled in higher education for two or more years prior to entering CPCS, and do not qualify for Pell grants.
 Preference is given to students who are parenting.

-The Alvin Levin Scholarship is presented annually to a female student of color who plans to utilize her degree to improve her life as well as the lives of those in her community.
+The Alvin Levin Scholarship is presented annually to a student with a recognized potential to utilize a college degree to improve lives and make a contribution to the community.

 The Evonne Hill-Shepard Memorial Fund is available to provide support for students and student-related activities including but not limited to: scholarship awards, reimbursement for seminar or conference attendance, and support for research and community based projects.

 Union Tuition Waivers, which reduce the cost of courses, are available to union members enrolled in the College of Public and Community Service.
 Requests for tuition waiver(s) must be submitted each semester.